What we believe...

 a.
 The Father reigns with providential care over all life and history in the created universe.
 He hears and answers prayer (I Chronicles 29:11-13; Matthew 7:11).
 He initiated salvation by sending His Son, and He is Father to those who by faith accept His Son as Lord and Savior (I John 4:9-10; John 3:16; John 1:12; Acts 16:31).

 b.
-The Son became man, Jesus Christ, who was conceived of the Holy Spirit and born of the Virgin Mary (John 1:14; Matthew 1:18).
-Being fully God and fully man, He revealed God through His sinless life, miracles and teaching (John 14:9; Hebrews 4:15; Matthew 4:23-24).
-He provided salvation through His atoning death in our place and by His bodily resurrection (I Corinthians 15:3-4; II Corinthians 5:21; Romans 4:23-25).
+The Son became man--Jesus Christ--who was conceived of the Holy Spirit and born of the Virgin Mary (John 1:14; Matthew 1:18).
+Being fully God and fully man, He revealed God through His sinless life, miracles, and teaching (John 14:9; Hebrews 4:15; Matthew 4:23-24).
+He provided salvation by dying an atoning death in our place and through His victorious bodily resurrection (I Corinthians 15:3-4; II Corinthians 5:21; Romans 4:23-25).
 He ascended into heaven where He rules over all creation (Philippians 2:5-11).
 He intercedes for all believers and dwells in them as their ever-present Lord (Romans 8:34; John 14:23).

 4. We believe God created humanity in His own image to have fellowship with Himself and to be steward over His creation (Genesis 1:26-28).
-As a result, each person is unique, possesses dignity and is worthy of respect (Psalm 139:13-17).
-Through the temptation of Satan, Adam chose to disobey God; this brought sin and death to the human race and suffering to all creation (Genesis 3; Romans 5:12-21; 8-22).
+As a result, each person is unique, possesses dignity, and is worthy of respect (Psalm 139:13-17).
+Through the temptation of Satan, Adam chose to disobey God, which brought sin and death to the human race and suffering to all creation (Genesis 3; Romans 5:12-21; 8-22).
 Therefore, everyone is born with a sinful nature and needs to be reconciled to God (Romans 3:9-18, 23).
-Satan tempts people to rebel against God, even those who love Him (Ephesians 4:27; II Corinthians 2:11; Matthew 16:23).
-Nonetheless, everyone is personally responsible to God for thoughts, actions and beliefs and has the right to approach Him directly through Jesus Christ, the only mediator (Romans 14:12; I Timothy 2:5).
+Satan tempts people to rebel against God: even those who love Him (Ephesians 4:27; II Corinthians 2:11; Matthew 16:23).
+Nonetheless, everyone is personally responsible to God for his thoughts, actions, and beliefs and has the right to approach Him directly through Jesus Christ--the only mediator (Romans 14:12; I Timothy 2:5).

-6. We believe the Church is the body of which Christ is the head and all who believe in Him are members (Ephesians 1:22-23; Romans 12:4-5).
-Christians are commanded to be baptized upon profession of faith and to unite with a local church for mutual encouragement and growth in discipleship through worship, nurture, service and the proclamation of the Gospel of Jesus Christ to the world (Acts 2:41-42, 47; Luke 24:45-48).
+6. We believe the Church is the body, of which Christ is the head, and all who believe in Him are members (Ephesians 1:22-23; Romans 12:4-5).
+Christians are commanded to be baptized upon profession of faith and to unite with a local church for mutual encouragement and growth in discipleship through worship, nurturing others, service, and the proclamation of the Gospel of Jesus Christ to the world (Acts 2:41-42, 47; Luke 24:45-48).
 Each church is a self-governing body under the lordship of Christ with all members sharing responsibility (Acts 13:1-3; 14:26-28).
 The form of government is understood to be congregational (Matthew 18:17; Acts 6:3-6; 15:22-23).